grohith7/Rohith_Gampa/README.md

 									<a href="#" class="image"><img src="images/mypic.jpeg" alt="" /></a>
 									<div class="content">
 										<h2 class="major">My Portfolio</h2>
-										<p>My Name is Rohit Gampa.
+										<p>My Name is Rohith Gampa.
 I am a student doing my Masters in Computer Science at Old Dominion University.
 I have completed my bachelors in Computer Science in 2021 From B.V Raju institute of technology.
-Data Science is an area of interest for me and I hope to learn more about this in the course this semester.</p>
+I bring a unique blend of technical expertise, creative problem-solving, and effective communication .</p>
 										<a href="#" class="special">Learn more</a>
 									</div>
 								</div>